OpenAgricultureFoundation/openag_pfc2/instructions.md

  16. Connect Relay Block GND to	GND Bus 1, Terminal 16 with **8 Stud 14-16 AWG Spade Terminal with 2.5" Black Wire Lead** (WIR-HAR-0002).
 See photo below: ![brain_panel_relay_block_power] (photos/brain_panel_relay_block_power.JPG)
  17. Connect Relay Block COM from K2-8 to 12V Bus 2, Terminal 2-8 with x7 of the **8 Stud 14-16 AWG Spade Terminal with 10" Red Wire Lead** (WIR-HAR-0003).
 Use the Wire Cutter to trim the ends of the leads so they fit perfectly into the screw-down terminal.
 There should not be any exposed wire protruding from the terminal.
  18. Connect Relay Block COM from K10-16 to 12V Bus 1, Terminal 10-16 with x7 of the **8 Stud 14-16 AWG Spade Terminal with 10" Red Wire Lead** (WIR-HAR-0003).
 Use the Wire Cutter to trim the ends of the leads so they fit perfectly into the screw-down terminal.
 There should not be any exposed wire protruding from the terminal.
 See photos below: ![brain_panel_relay_block_com_front] (photos/brain_panel_relay_block_com_front.JPG) ![brain_panel_relay_block_com_back] (photos/brain_panel_relay_block_com_back.JPG)
+ 19. Connect **Molex JR 2-Pos Recepticle to 8 Stud 14-16 AWG Spade Terminals with "12V@1" Label, 10" Leads** (WIR-HAR-0005) red wire to 12V Bus 1, Terminal 2 and black wire to GND Bus 1, Terminal 15
+ 20. Connect **Molex JR 2-Pos Recepticle to 8 Stud 14-16 AWG Spade Terminals with "12V@2" Label, 10" Black Lead, 8" Red Lead** (WIR-HAR-0006) red wire to 12V Bus 2, Terminal 1 and black wire to GND Bus 2, Terminal 2
+ 21. Connect **Molex JR 2-Pos Recepticle-to-Recepticle with "12V@3" and "K1" Labels on 15" Red Leads with 9" Black Interconnect** (WIR-HAR-0007) "K1-COM" labelled red wire to K1-COM and the "K1-NO" labelled red wire to K1-NO on the **16-Channel Relay Board**
+ 22. Connect **Molex JR 2-Pos Recepticle-to-Recepticle with "12V@4" and "K9" Labels on 17" Red Leads with 10" Black Interconnect** (WIR-HAR-0036) "K9-COM" labelled red wire to K9-COM and the "K9-NO" labelled red wire to K9-NO on the **16-Channel Relay Board**
+ 23. Bundle together the 12V@1, 12V@2, 12V@3, 12V@4, along with one end of the **Molex JR 2-Pos Recepticle-to-Recepticle Cable with "24V" Label, 26"** (WIR-HAR-0004) and zip tie them together as shown in ![brain_panel_power_recepticle_bundle_front] (photos/brain_panel_power_recepticle_bundle_front) ![brain_panel_power_recepticle_bundle_back] (brain_panel_power_recepticle_bundle_back)

 ## Assemble the Power Module

 ## Assemble the Water Manifold